Battle of Steenkerque: Aftermath

+For French historian Jean-Claude Castex and Belgian historian Erik Wauters, it was a victory for the French, as Louis XIV's army repelled the Allied attack and held the ground, inflicting higher casualties to their opponents though in numerical inferiority (the Allied lost 10,000 casualties and 1,300 prisoners and the French captured 9 Allied standards and 13 cannons).

+German historian A. Straehle points out that the Allied had to leave the grounds, after the king of England called off the battle.

-Both sides could claim victory: the French for repelling the Allied attack, holding their ground and possibly foiling an attack on Namur, and the Allies for bloodying the noses of the French and perhaps preventing them from advancing towards Liege.
+But according to the historian John A. Lynn both sides could claim victory: the French for repelling the Allied attack, holding their ground and possibly foiling an attack on Namur, and the Allies for bloodying the noses of the French and perhaps preventing them from advancing towards Liège.
 After the battle, the two armies continued to oppose each other for the rest of the summer, but nothing significant happened before they went to winter quarters.

 During the battle, the Allies had held the advantage of greater firepower.
-The Allies fought with the new flintlock muskets while the French had still fought with the old muskets.
+They fought with the new flintlock muskets while the French had still fought with the old muskets.
 When Louis XIV heard from his generals that they would have lost had the Allied attack been better coordinated, Louis immediately demanded that his infantry be rearmed with the new musket.
 However, due to problems with manufacturers and resistance within the French officer corps, it took several years before every infantryman was equipped with the new weapons.

 Following the battle, some English politicians claimed their heavy losses were caused not through incompetence, but a deliberate act by Solms, and demanded his removal.
 These allegations were primarily driven by anti-Dutch sentiment and opposition to the war within Parliament, and cannot be substantiated.
 Presented with these claims when he returned to London in October, William simply agreed to consider it.
 Solms died of wounds received at Landen the following year.

 Steenkirk cravat

 An article of dress was named after the battle.
-A "steenkirk" (also Steinquerque or Stinquerque in the mémoirs of Abbé de Choisy) was a lace cravat loosely or negligently worn, with long lace ends.
+A steenkirk (also Steinquerque or Stinquerque in the mémoirs of Abbé de Choisy) was a lace cravat loosely or negligently worn, with long lace ends.
 According to Voltaire's L'Âge de Louis XIV, it was in fashion after the Battle of Steenkerque, where the French gentlemen had to fight with disarranged cravats on account of the surprise sprung by the Allies.

 The Steenkirk cravat was a popular article in both men's and women's fashion in France for years later.
 It spread from France to England, where it also was worn by both women and men.